Exploration Pathways

 PATHWAY 6: COMMERCE & INDUSTRY

-Majors in this category study the global and domestic markets as well as consumer trends in agriculture, technology, health, education, policy and social & economic capital.
+Majors in this category study the global and domestic markets as well as consumer trends in agriculture, technology, health, education, policy, and social & economic capital.
 These majors attract students who are leaders and entrepreneurs driven by innovative solutions and achieving goals.
-They also value team work, problem solving, managing, numbers/data, and interpersonal transactions.
+They also value teamwork, problem solving, managing, numbers/data, and interpersonal transactions.

 Holland Type: Enterprising